vaidashi/career-development-curriculum/module_four/meetup_involvement_guidelines.md

 #### Contact the Organizers
 Reach out to the organizers to find out their upcoming schedule and pitch your talk.
 Utilize the same cold outreach principles discussed above.

-#### Practice Time
+#### How to Practice This
-Spend 10 minutes researching meetups and topics that you're interested in speaking on.
-Begin crafting an outline of a possible talk.
+Spend 10 minutes researching meetups and topics that you're interested in speaking on and then begin crafting an outline of a possible talk to share with your PD peer group